thundergnat/n-flake/README.md

 hexagons respectively.
 The discerning factor is that the center space is the same size as one of the 1st order leaf nodes.

-Higher side count n-flakes have center spaces larger than than their 1st order leaf nodes.
+Higher side count n-flakes have a center space larger than than their 1st order leaf nodes.

 You probable want to avoid generating n-flakes where $sides ** $order is greater